kamma/alienware-mouse-aw510m-linux/README.md

 # aw510m-config

-aw510m-config provides a simple way to configure a HID keyboard-like device by sending binary packets directly through a Linux **hidraw** interface.
+aw510m-config provides a simple way to configure a HID mouse device by sending binary packets directly through a Linux **hidraw** interface.
 It reads a configuration file, interprets defined key mappings or color settings, and transmits the corresponding HID packets to the device.

 ## Overview